instamatic-dev/instamatic/docs/config.md

 ## calibration.yaml

-In this file the calibration of the pixel size can be given, both in diffraction and imaging modes.
+In this file the calibration of the pixelsizes can be specified, both in diffraction and imaging modes.
 This file is must be located the `config/calibration` directory, and can have any name as defined in `global.yaml`.
+To begin with, the values can be safely set to 1.0, as their importance depends on the experiment you are running.

 **name**
 Name of the corresponding camera interface.
 This variable is not used currently in the code at present.

-**diffraction_pixeldimensions**
+**pixelsize_diff**
 Give here a list of camera lengths (as reported by the TEM) and the corresponding pixel dimensions in reciprocal angstrom, separated by a `:`, for example:
 ```
+  150: 0.02942304
+  200: 0.02206728
-250: 0.0040
+  250: 0.017653824
-300: 0.0050
 ...
 ```

-**lowmag_pixeldimensions**
+**pixelsize_lowmag**
-Give here the magnification and pixel dimensions (x and y) for the lowmag mode in micrometer, for example:
+Give here the magnification and pixel size for images taken in lowmag mode in nanometer, for example:
 ```
-1000: [0.044779, 0.044779]
-1200: [0.037316, 0.037316]
+  50: 895.597
+  80: 559.748
+  100: 447.799
  ...
 ```

-**mag1_camera_dimensions**
+**pixelsize_mag1**
-Give here the magnification and pixel dimensions of the entire camera in micrometer, for exmaple:
+Likewise, give here the magnification and pixel size for the images taken in mag1 mode in nanometer, for exmaple:
 ```
- 8000: [9.86148864, 9.86148864]
-10000: [7.99162368, 7.99162368]
+  2500: 16.2926
+  3000: 13.3909
+  4000: 9.87389
   ...
 ```

+Optionally, tables for **pixelsize_mag2**, **pixelsize_samag** can also be defined, but they are not used.

 ## camera.yaml: